isomerpages/moe-meridianpri/_the-meridian-experience/Home Based Learning/Home Based Learning.md

 <p align = "justify">4.
 During school operating hours (8 a.m. to 4 p.m.), students should contact the school-based helpline at 6583 2125 for all SLS matters such as password reset, unlocking of accounts, as well as queries about lesson assignments.</p>

-*If you have any issue with using zoom please click <a href = "/files/The%20Meridian%20Experience/SLS/Zoom%20User%20Guide%20for%20Students.pdf">here</a> to view the user guide
+*If you have any issue login to zoom please click <a href = "/files/The%20Meridian%20Experience/SLS/Zoom%20User%20Guide%20for%20Students.pdf">here</a> to view the user guide